|

 You already miss them terribly, before they’ve even left!

-You may feel depressed and despairing at the looming loneliness or empty part of your life that lies ahead.
+You may feel depressed and despairing at the looming loneliness or the end of a part of your life.

 Depression is actually a way of accepting reality, so then you can move forward.

-Even though you will keep in touch, the intensity of friendship will not be sustainable: being far away, or they (and you hopefully) experiencing new things.
+Even though you will keep in touch, the intensity of friendship may not be sustainable: being far away, different lives and everyone experiencing new things.

 Just remember that you were witnesses to a part of each other's lives and so you will be special, in some way, to each other.

-Have some closure… mark this new chapter in your lives that you are all going through, by having a farewell that is a
+Have some closure… mark this new chapter in your lives that you are all going through, by having an event that is personal and intimate.

-.
-Even if it's just a last goodbye to the
+Even if it's just a last goodbye to the childhood home.

 New friendships take time so start building them now - but don't neglect that person leaving.